 - Infection and immunity (immunology, microbiology and virology)

 Academics from across the school's various areas of expertise have been involved in studies that have significantly improved our scientific understanding of human disease and facilitated the development of best practice in the clinical environment.

-The impact of the research undertaken within the School has been featured by the University - see the full stories:
+The impact of the research undertaken within the School has been featured by the University:

 Experts from across the School of Cellular and Molecular Medicine and the University of Bristol are playing a key role in global efforts to understand COVID-19 and help our communities tackle the pandemic.
 This timeline shows some of our research highlights since the beginning of the outbreak.
 Find out more about our response to the coronavirus pandemic.

 How high fibre diets and aspirin can help prevent bowel cancer

 UK children with leukaemia benefit from Bristol research that led to more accurate diagnostic testing

 Microbiologists unpick emerging superbugs in a bid to combat antibiotic resistance

 Researchers look to building blocks of cancer for clues to treatment

 Watch videos from our researchers talking about their latest research into Covid-19.